99cesarvg/portfolio/README.md

-# Project 1: Unlocking Insights: A Journey through Data with SQL and Tableau (Google Capstone Project)
+# Project 1: Bike-Share Marketing Analysis

 Introduction:
 Welcome to my Cyclistic bike-share analysis project—a testament to my growth as a data analyst.
 I dived into Cyclistic's data to uncover key insights driving its marketing strategies.